ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 ## BBO Deal generator

-BBO includes a Deal generator -- [Dealer by Hans van Staveren, et.al.](https://www.bridgebase.com/tools/dealer/dealer.php) It's accessible on the BBO site.<br>
+BBO includes a Deal generator -- [Dealer by Hans van Staveren, et.al.](https://www.bridgebase.com/tools/dealer/dealer.php)

 I'm trying to figure out how to get my urls to open in a new tab.
 The following example was copied and not modified.<br>